-Before Christ came into my life six years ago, I was clothed in the garments of lust, greed, and pride.
+Before Christ came into my life seven years ago, I was clothed in the garments of lust, greed, and pride.
 I made most of my decisions based on my emotions—based on what I felt; and I lived to avoid pain and gain pleasure.
 My heart was a fountain of wickedness—idolizing and chasing after the things I coveted with no regard for offense against my Creator.

 Because of my sin, wounds, and false beliefs, I was bound in shame.
 As a result, I was always trying to cover, hide, escape, and control my shame.